shivanshuag/shivanshuag.github.io/about.md

 modified: 2014-01-22
 ---

-I am Shivanshu, a third year UG student at IIT Kanpur studying Computer Science and Engineering.
+I am Shivanshu, a senior UG student at IIT Kanpur studying Computer Science and Engineering.
 I have the super awesome hobby of reading novels.
-I am best friends with my kindle.
-Other things that interest me (not equally but enough)are movies and programming/hacking.
-You may also know me as coordinator of Programming Club IIT Kanpur or coordinator  of VANI, IIT Kanpur or the person whose site has a weird name.
+Other things that interest me are movies and programming/hacking and Computer Science in general.
+I have recently taken to contributing to open-source and was selected in GSoC 2014 under Drupal.
+Recently, I started working on some stuff to contribute to OpenVPN.
+You may also know me as the ex-coordinator of Programming Club IIT Kanpur or the person whose site has a weird name or the guy with offbeat blue glasses.

 Contact Details -